A shrinkage-thresholding Metropolis adjusted Langevin algorithm for Bayesian variable selection: Introduction

-Other MCMC approaches for Bayesian variable selection define a posterior distribution on the model space, where a model is a binary vector locating the active (non null) components of the regression vector.
-The objective is then to explore this posterior distribution, which is equivalent to estimate probabilities of activation for each regression parameter.
+Other MCMC approaches for Bayesian variable selection define a posterior distribution on the model space, where a model is a binary vector locating the active (nonzero) components of the regression vector.
+The objective is to estimate probabilities of activation for each regression parameter.
 In~\cite{brown:fearn:vannucci:2001} for example, this exploration is performed with a Gibbs sampler.
 Variants and adaptive versions of the Gibbs sampler for this problem have been proposed in \cite{nott:kohn:2005,lamnisos:etal:2013}.
 Samples from the posterior distribution of the models are obtained in~\cite{shi:dunson:2011} and in \cite{schafer:chopin:2013} with particle filters.
-These methods are extended in~\cite{rigollet:tsybakov:2012} to obtain estimators of the regression vector using the mean square estimators associated with each model.